 Glen Moray hopes to temp whisky fans with the latest addition to its Xperience Collection, Forbidden Fruit.
 This novel single malt is finished in casks that previously held Calvados, the historic apple brandy of Normandy.

 The whisky continues the Elgin distillery’s long-running interest in cask experimentation.
-Forbidden Fruit follows earlier Xperience Collection bottlings Phoenix Rising, which explored charred oak, and Twisted Vine, matured in Cognac casks.
+Forbidden Fruit follows earlier Xperience bottlings Phoenix Rising, which explored charred oak, and Twisted Vine, matured in Cognac casks.
 With this latest expression, the distillery turns its attention to apple brandy and the distinctive flavour influence it can bring to Scotch whisky.

 The Luxe Review had the opportunity to taste the whisky early during a virtual session hosted by Brand ambassador Iain Allan.
-The format may have been digital, but the dram itself felt comfortably old-fashioned.
+The format may have been digital, but the dram itself is comfortably old-fashioned.

 A Speyside distillery with a taste for experimentation

-Founded in 1897 on the banks of the River Lossie in Elgin, Glen Moray Distillery has spent much of the past century refining a house style known for gentle fruitiness and approachability.
+Founded in 1897 on the banks of the River Lossie in Elgin, Glen Moray has spent much of the past century refining a house style known for gentle fruitiness and approachability.
 In recent years the distillery has also expanded its range into several themed collections, each exploring a different aspect of maturation and flavour.

-The Xperience Collection is designed to showcase unusual cask influences and invites drinkers to explore the interaction between wood and spirit.
+The Xperience Collection is designed to showcase more unusual cask influences and invites drinkers to explore the interaction between wood and spirit.

 The use of Calvados casks has only recently become possible for Scotch whisky producers.
 For many years, regulations set by the Scotch Whisky Association limited the types of casks permitted for maturation.